TimeZynk/mongo/doc/01-general.md

 # The Timezynk/mongo wrapper

-This is a Clojure wrapper utilizing the modern (as of 2022), synchronous java API driver for MongoDB.
+This is a Clojure wrapper utilizing the modern, synchronous java API driver for MongoDB.

 ## Installation